nextleap-project/countermitm/source/new.rst

    - the time the contact verification was initiated.
    - the metadata provided.

-2. Bob receives the bootstrap data from the trusted out-of-band channel and
+2. Bob receives the bootstrap data as the second factor and

    a) If Bob's device knows a key that matches ``Alice_FP``
       the protocol continues with 4b)